aaikedw/fada-import-specs/FADA-database-changes.md

 ### 1.2 Updates to FADA input file guidelines
 In addition to the database changes with regards to the “environment flags”, the recommendations for filling these fields is integrated in the FADA input file guidelines [FADA input file guidelines-v2.1.doc](./excel-templates/FADA%20input%20file%20guidelines-v2.1.doc).
 Changes include:
-- Recommended control vocabulary for Aquatic/Water Dependent and its sub categories to be added.
+- Recommended control vocabulary for Aquatic/Water Dependent and its sub categories were added.
 - Recommended input for the “environment flags”.
 In the instructions, it is stated explicitly that unless specified otherwise (so even if this columns are empty!), the checklist entries are considered as being freshwater by default.
 Marine (only) species which have been included in the checklist should be clearly identified as such by entering “N” in the isFreshwater column and “Y” for isMarine.
 - Documentation for the other environmental information fields was added as well, and the fact that _exotic_ and _bodyMass_ are not stored is mentioned.